 - 1/2 teaspoon dried thyme

-- 8 to 10 ounces baby spinach or arugula leaves
+- 8 pieces baby spinach or arugula leaves optional

 - 1 cup panko bread crumbs

-- While the potatoes are cooking, you can move ahead.
-In a large skillet (cast iron or otherwise), melt 2 tablespoons butter over medium heat.
-Add the onion and sauté until translucent.
-Then, add in the garlic and mushrooms and sauté, stirring constantly, until the garlic is aromatic, the mushrooms are "sautéed", and the onion is golden.
+Cook vegetables: Melt 2 tablespoons butter or vegan butter in large skillet over medium heat.
+Add onion and cook until translucent.
+Add garlic and mushrooms.
+Sauté, stirring constantly, until garlic is fragrant, mushrooms are soft, and onion is golden.

 Add lentils and their liquid to skillet.
 Turn down heat so liquid gently simmers.
 Stir in wine, soy sauce, rosemary, and dried spices.
 Cook 5 minutes.
 Add cornstarch or arrowroot to small bowl and mix with just enough water to dissolve.
 Pour into skillet and stir.
 If using spinach, add a little at a time and cook until just wilted.
 Remove skillet from heat and remove rosemary sprig and discard.

 Make mashed potatoes: When done boiling, remove from hot water with slotted spoon and place in ice water bath.
 Remove skins after minute or so.
 Cut the potatoes into quarters.